IDEA-Research/HumanSD/README.md

 **Laion-Human**

 You may apply for access of Laion-Human [here](https://forms.gle/ANxDTjxcE2Ua45oU8).
-Noted that we only provide the pose annotations and mapping file, please download the images from [LAION-Aesthetics](https://laion.ai/blog/laion-aesthetics/).
-The LAION-Aesthetics store images in tar files, which is different from our data structure.
-So we recommend you extract the tar file through code:
+Noted that we have provide the pose annotations, images' .parquet file and mapping file, please download the images according to .parquet.
+The `key` in .parquet is the corresponding image index.
+For example, image with `key=338717` in 00033.parquet is corresponding to images/00000/000338717.jpg.
+If you download the LAION-Aesthetics in tar files, which is different from our data structure, we recommend you extract the tar file through code:

 ```python
 import tarfile